DHTMLX/scheduler-docs/data/migration_from_older_version.md

 The newest update v6.0 introduces two major changes in the structure of the Scheduler package:

 1) All files of extensions are now bundled with the *dhtmlxscheduler.js* file.
-Therefore, in order to activate any of extra extensions provided by dhtmlx Scheduler you need to use the API call.
+Therefore, in order to activate any of extra extensions provided by DHTMLX Scheduler, you need to use the API call.

 - If you have already included any extension files from the built-in package on your page, for example: